namurphy/bump-minimum-dependencies/README.md

 # bump-minimum-dependencies

-Automagically updates the minimum supported dependencies of a Python package, including dependency groups and optional dependencies.
+Automatically updates the minimum supported dependencies of a Python package, including dependency groups and optional dependencies.

+Updates to `pyproject.toml` are made with [uv](https://docs.astral.sh/uv).

 > [!NOTE]
 > This tool is in the early stages of procrastination-driven development (PDD).
 If you find bugs, please raise an issue!